Easter Brass

 Be righteous in thy sight.

 Factchecks: Inaccuracies regarding Coller's early life have multiplied wildly, burrowing deep into the rabbit warrens of the internet.
-They have as their common source a usually reliable reference, displayed below.
+They have as their common source a usually reliable reference.
 The errors possibly result from the misinterpretation of original records, many handwritten, which list several contemporaneous individuals named Percy (not E.B.)
 Coller or Collen.
-TL;DR - This tune comes from a musician who labored against many obstacles and disruptions, then made made the most of a providential midlife opportunity - ST JOAN is a singular message of hope and gratitude.
+TL;DR - This tune comes from a musician who was not formally educated, and having overcome the disruption of war, made the most of a providential midlife opportunity.

 Birth was recorded in Toxteth Park in 1892.
 (Incorporated into Liverpool 1895.)